backtofrontend/backtofrontend.github.io/content/blog/basic-overview-office-365/index.md

 But there are still incomparable advantages to using one rather than the other.
 Google might have the edge (pun intended) over the fact that all their apps are cloud based and work well together from the start.
 But then, Microsoft has wonderful automation features with its PowerShell scripting and APIs for data available through different endpoints.
 And so on and so forth.

 And we have to consider the cost per user per month, which will surely be a decider for some customers.
 Eventually it will all come down to your specific needs.

+### What it's all about?

+Writing about this topic is just exploring a work-related domain.

+At [SysKit](https://www.syskit.com/?utm_source=backtofrontend&utm_medium=blog_post&utm_campaign=brand_boost), we are all about simplifying governance, administration, and monitoring solutions for Office 365 and SharePoint.
+Over 3000 companies are using our tools across 70 countries.
+Helping administrators and consultants to simplify server administration, save time and resources.

+Thank you for sticking till the end, see you in the next one :)